Summer Intern and Winter Caretaker Programs

 Winter caretakers live on-site at Snowdon and are expected to commit for 3 days of work per week.
 No salary is provided other than no-cost housing, but the work schedule allows for picking up a part-time job in the community as long as it is compatible with the Snowdon schedule.
 Winter caretaker duties are similar to those of summer interns, but there are far fewer opportunities for hands-on wildlife rehabilitation experiences.
 On-site wildlife rehab tasks usually center around caring for orphaned black bear cubs and our educational birds.

 Duration: 4 to 7 months (September/October – April)

 Qualifications for Winter Caretakers: Be at least 20 yrs old.
 Background in pre-veterinary studies, biology, or interpretation preferred but not required.
 Successful applicants are self-motivated with good communication skills, flexibility, and a willingness to respond to unanticipated challenges.
 It is required that winter staff have a vehicle with 4-wheel drive.

-Application can be downloaded in MS Word or PDF formats below:
+The Intern Application can be downloaded in MS Word or PDF formats below: